ESG Management

 • Internal control risks identified through the internal control system

-The Executive Council confirms the status of responses for the previous fiscal year and determines the responses for the current fiscal year.
+The Executive Council confirms the status of responses for the previous fiscal year and responses for the current fiscal year.

-3. 3.Discussion of business opportunities (as needed) (see (3) in diagram below)
+3. 3.Discussion of business opportunities (at least once annually) (see (4) in diagram below)

 The Executive Council discusses business opportunities when it deliberates on the Medium-Term Management Plan and fiscal year business plans, as well as the budgets based on these plans.

-4. 4.Reporting to the Board of Directors (as needed) (see (4) in diagram below)
+4. 4.Reporting to the Board of Directors (at least twice annually) (see (5) in diagram below)

-The Board of Directors passes resolutions on management, the Medium-Term Management Plan and budgets, and also performs monitoring and supervision by receiving reports (twice a year, in principle) on risks and material issues determined by the Executive Council and on the status of responses.
+The Board of Directors passes resolutions on management strategies, the Medium-Term Management Plan and budgets, and also performs monitoring and supervision of the execution status by receiving reports (twice annually, in principle) on risks and material issues identified by the Executive Council and on the status of responses.

-We share and communicate the identified risks and material issues with all Group companies, and each Group company reflects them in their business strategies.
+We share and communicate the identified risks and material issues with all Group companies with the intention of having each Group company reflect them in their business strategies.

 ENEOS Group ESG Management Structure